hrosicka/GuessMyNumber/README.md

 * Using loops (`for`).
 * Generating random numbers using the `math/rand` package.

-## Prerequisites
+## 1. Installing Go

 For this tutorial, you don't need any prior knowledge of Go.
 You should have Go installed on your computer.
 If you don't have it yet, you can download and install it from the [official Go website](https://go.dev/dl/).

-After installation, verify that Go is working by opening your terminal and running the command:
+After installation, open your terminal and check the version:

 ```bash
 go version